Functional Diffusion Maps: Examples and simulation study

 \subsection{Cauchy densities data}

-The purpose of this first experiment is to demonstrate that the straightforward implementation of Diffusion Maps on functional data may not be sufficient if the functions are not equally spaced and the metric employed is unsuitable.
+The purpose of this first experiment is to demonstrate that the straightforward implementation of Isomap and Diffusion Maps on functional data may not be sufficient if the functions are not equally spaced and the metric employed is unsuitable.

-To illustrate this assertion, we apply both DM an FDM in a synthetic example consisting of 50 not equally spaced Cauchy probability density functions with $\gamma=1.0$.
+To illustrate this assertion, we apply Isomap, DM and FDM in a synthetic example consisting of 50 not equally spaced Cauchy probability density functions with $\gamma=1.0$.
 In particular, we generate 25 Cauchy densities with amplitude $1.0$ regularly centered in the interval $[-5,5]$ and 25 Cauchy densities with amplitude $1.5$ regularly centered in the same interval.
 The functions are partitioned into equally spaced sections with 100 data points in each of the following intervals: $[-10,-5]$, $(-5,5)$, and $[5,10]$, so that the point density in the middle interval is half that of the other intervals.
 The functions generated are displayed in Figure~\ref{fig:cauchy-fd}.

-Both DM and FDM require an initial analysis to identify the suitable parameters to cluster the data or reveal the structure of the manifold where the data is supposed to be embedded.
-To achieve this, a grid search is performed using the hyperparameters specified in Table~\ref{tab:cuachy-hyperparameters}.

-After evaluating all possible parameter settings for the Cauchy densities, we found that a Gaussian kernel with a scale parameter of $\sigma = 0.6$ and a density parameter of $\alpha = 1.0$ works better for the DM embedding, while a Gaussian kernel with $\sigma=0.1$ and $\alpha=0.0$ is suitable for the FDM technique.
+After evaluating all possible parameter settings for Isomap, DM and FDM on the Cauchy densities, ee found that 15 neighbors are optimal for the Isomap method.
+A RBF kernel with a scale parameter of $\sigma = 0.6$ and a density parameter of $\alpha = 1.0$ works better for the DM embedding, while a RBF kernel with $\sigma = 0.1$ and $\alpha = 0.0$ is suitable for the FDM technique.

 Figure~\ref{fig:cauchy-embedding} shows the scatterplots of the multivariate and functional scores in the first two components for the Cauchy densities dataset.